HAImanifesto/web/index.md

 ---
-title: The HAI/manifesto
+title: The HAI/ Manifesto
 layout: page
-description: The HAI/manifesto
+description: The HAI/ Manifesto
 ---

 *A New Creative Paradigm for Human / Artificial Intelligence*